Mara Elizabeth Wilson (born July 24, 1987 in Burbank, California) is an American actress and writer.

-- Converted Fangirl: Once convinced that Doug was an asshole because of awful fans of his harassing her, now practically an honorary Channel Awesome member and good friends with both him and Lindsay.
+- Converted Fanboy: Once convinced that Doug was an asshole because of awful fans of his harassing her, ended up becoming practically an honorary Channel Awesome member and (for a time) good friends with both him and Lindsay.

 - The Dreaded: When she shows up in Channel Awesome content, she generally appears as this.